mcaceresb/tablefill/README.md

 tablefill
 =========

-Automatically update LaTeX, LyX, and Markdown tables using a placeholder system.
+Automatically update LaTeX, LyX, and Markdown tables and numbers using a placeholder system.

 Quickstart
 ----------